 With so many fans of the series and actors, where are the NFTs Netflix?
 Time to up your game!M

 Honestly?
 This series?
 For my taste a bit too many cliches, unconvincing plots, and a bit too much Hunger Games alike.
 It did not punch me in the gut.
 But I watched all 9 episodes with 100% attention.
-I was so curious to see if it would grab me.
+I was so curious to see if it would grab me the same as free slots offline do.

 Commercially, I understand the global hyped, fueled by the many TikTok videos and thousands of Internet memes already.
 I think it will be a Halloween Box Office hit too.
 Maybe not this year but can you imagine a Season Two and NFT and auction craziness?
 This could be Pokemon level.